Heatstroke; Heat illness; Dehydration - heat emergency

 - You are already ill from another cause or have been injured.

 - You are obese.

 - You are also exercising.
 Even a person who is in good shape can suffer heat illness if warning signs are ignored.

 The following make it harder for the body to regulate its temperature, and make a heat emergency more likely:

-Heat cramps are the first stage of heat illness.
-If these symptoms are not treated, it can lead to heat exhaustion and then heat stroke.
+Muscle cramps are the first stage of heat illness.
+If heat exposure continues and these symptoms are not treated, they can lead to heat exhaustion and then heat stroke.

 Heat stroke occurs when the body is no longer able to regulate its temperature, and it keeps rising.
 Heat stroke can cause shock, brain damage, organ failure, and even death.

-The early symptoms of heat cramps include:
+The early symptoms of heat illness include:

 Later symptoms of heat exhaustion include:

-The symptoms of heatstroke include (call 911 or the local emergency number right away):
+The symptoms of heatstroke include those of heat exhaustion in combination with very high body temperature and significant neurologic symptoms (call 911 or the local emergency number right away):